Toomorrow (film): Reception

 Variety wrote: "As a yarn it's pretty contrived, but as an excuse for some reasonably tuneful music and for a frolic it gets by.
 Dotrice as the space man is a suave emcee to the proceedings but it's not the thesp at his best.
 The Toomorrow group is fresh and cleancut, with girl warbler Olivia Newton-John being particularly promising as a screen potential.
 Tracey Crisp, Imogen Hassall and a flock of other shapely birds are around to adorn the screen and tangle up romantic sidelines."

 Writing in Filmink, Stephen Vagg called the film "a notorious flop".

 The Radio Times Guide to Films gave the film 2/5 stars, writing: "A lightweight musical fantasy, the contrived plot is sweetened enormously by some sophisticated humour, extravagant production design and expert direction by genre doyen Val Guest."

 Kim Newman wrote in Offbeat: British Cinema's Curiosities, Obscurities and Forgotten Gems: "The psychedelically bizarre sci-fi content (cue expensive effects work from John Stears) is no more important to the pop musical hijinx than, say, the space ambassador business used in the earlier British sci-fi pop musical Gonks Go Beat.
 Toomorrow is really a weirdly middle-aged attempt to make a 'happening' youth film built around a cobbled-together-for-this-movie group, and as concerned with student protest sit-ins (remember them?) as saving the Alphoid race. ...
 Toomorrow is inoffensive and has nothing to say, but remains a fascinating relic from that period when hopeless entertainment industry squares were trying to get hip and hook the affluent but disaffected youth audience.
 Costumes, hairstyles, aliens, spaceships, disco lights and student décor provide acute visual reminders of those precise two weeks (in September 1970) when the film was in cinemas."

-Home media

-Don Kirshner died in January 2011, and in March 2012 the movie was released on DVD in the UK by Pickwick having licensed the film from the estate of writer and director Val Guest.
-The DVD release was of low quality: it was sourced from an inferior video element and the audio is of marginal quality, with audio on one stereo channel only.
-In 2023 the film was released on DVD in the UK by Screenbound Pictures in an improved remastered version with mono sound in both right and left channels.